How to Train Your AI Chatbot

 Top Training Tips

-Keep titles simple: Use a short, generic title rather than a full customer message.
+• Keep titles generic: Use a short, simple title rather than a full customer message.

 Original message: “Hi I booked an overnight cruise and didn’t get a confirmation email.”

-Updated FAQ title: “I did not receive a confirmation email”
+Updated title: “I did not receive a confirmation email”

 Frequently Asked Questions